Handmade Udon Noodles

 - 7

 Cover the dough completely, pressing out as much air as you can if you’re using a Ziploc bag, and let it rest at room temperature for three to six hours, or refrigerate it overnight.
+Resting transforms the dough.
+A long rest relaxes the gluten, making rolling easier and improving texture.

 Tip: Bring refrigerated dough to room temperature for one to two hours before rolling.